Languages

 Below we have listed every Language in the Elkan5e ruleset.
 Different people and creatures speak different languages in 5e, and if your character does not know a language, they may be unable to talk to or understand someone.
 When a player character knows a language, they can also read and write that language.

 There are many rare languages specific to rare monsters, such as Gnoll or Troglodyte, as well as languages specific to cultural groups that exist in some 5e settings and not others.
 We do not list those languages here.
-Consult your DM to see if your setting has any additional languages to consider as a player character.
+Consult your game master to see if your setting has any additional languages to consider as a player character.
 Elkan has no languages that are commonly used besides those listed.

 Navigation